 Staffing and Communication

-The Careers Team is made up of two full-time and four part-time staff.
-Students and parents can contact us on the following email address:
+Students and parents can contact the Careers Team on the following email address:

 Information on in-college and external careers activities and events is provided via Twitter.
 Please do follow us at: @PortCollCareers